oresat/oresat-structure/GitBashNotes.md

 - Now re-open everything in solidworks, make sure there’s nothing broken.

 ## Once you're done with the updates
-- email to Catie at cspivey@pdx.edu so she can update the master assembly.
+- email to Emilio at egizzi@pdx.edu so she can update the master assembly.
 DO NOT update master unless you have permission to do so!

 ## If something went wrong
--notify Catie, Ryan, and/or Andrew so they can help.
+-notify Emilio, Catie, Ryan, and/or Andrew so they can help.